Country Specific Results

 PROGREEN support is helping to expand the reach of the SLM Program to the forest and agricultural landscape of South-West Ethiopia, an under-served region that has a high potential for implementing a landscape approach while establishing and managing green corridors.

-In , since 2012 the World Bank is supporting the government in better managing and conserving the Cerrado forest through a set of complementary projects that comprise a landscape approach.
+In , the World Bank has long supported the government in better managing and conserving the Cerrado forest through a set of complementary projects that comprise a landscape approach.
 The Cerrado is the second largest biome in South America, which was being deforested twice as quickly as the Amazon due to land clearing for agriculture and cattle ranching.
 The Cerrado is a driver of economic growth and important for food security, biodiversity conservation, water regulation and carbon sequestration.
 Investments underway are addressing drivers of deforestation by clarifying land rights, making agricultural production more sustainable, providing monitoring and information, and building capacity to detect, prevent and fight forest fires and supporting traditional communities to manage their natural areas and resources.
 Results to date include:

 - 20,025 farmers have been trained been in low carbon emission agricultural practices.